jeremymaya/google-it-automation-with-python/crash-course-on-python/week-three/README.md

 1. A name error when we forget to initialize a variable
 2. When we forget to initialize variables with the right value

+### Infinite loops and how to break them
+While loops:
+* Use the condition to check when to exit
+* The body of the while loop needs to make sure that the condition being checked will change

+An **infinite loop**, a loop that keeps executing and never stops.

+**Break** keyword can stop infinite loops but also to stop a loop early if the code has already achieved what's needed.

 ---

 ## For Loops